HarryAhnHS/mirae-api/README.md

 - Each session is logged once a week - 1 data entry per week
 - Each session needs a measure_type:
     1. trial based objectives (x/n)
-    2. duration based objectives (sec/min/hours)
-    3. rating scale (performance 1 - 5)
+    2. rating scale (performance 1 - 5)
-    4. binary y/n - trial out of 1
+    3. binary y/n - trial out of 1
-    5. frequency
+    4. frequency

-3. Frequency per month
+3. Student page/modal - show name, description, a list of objectives, and progress tracker later.

+4. log frequency per month (notification and use to )
     - n per week/month

-3. objective progress tracking
+5. objective progress tracking
 - objective_completion (bool), objective_completed_at
 - objective_completion_percentage, objective_completion_timeline
     - Each session needs a progress goal (8 out of 10 times) at what timeline to be marked as complete.
         - Progress goal over what timeline (ex.
 90% of the time in one quarter)

-4. Student page/modal - show name, description, a list of objectives, and progress tracker later.
+6. changing validation form based on objective_type

+7. progress tracking based on objective_type

+6. Onboarding with oauth (name, school, role)

+7. editable profile page

+8. cloud?

+9. encryption

+10. completed objective / goal -> suggest new objective / goal

+11. annual / quarterly reports - LLM summary for student objectives based on logs